kaandersen/P2_project/README.md

     When on the Admin page or the Student page, you can always navigate back to the front page by clicking the arrow in the top left corner.

     What do you do on the Admin page?
     When you have logged into the admin page, you will be greeted by the admin front page here you have these following options on the page:
         Create new questionnaire
         Continue working on questionnaire
-    and these following options on the sidebar:
+    these following options are on the sidebar:
         Front Page
         Overview Page
         Results